César Farías: Tijuana

+Cesar Farias became Xolos manager in December 2013.
+In his first season in the Liga MX, he reached the playoffs only to be eliminated by Toluca in the quarter-finals.
+In the Concacaf Champions League, His team was eliminated in the semi-finals by eventual winners, Cruz Azul.
+At the end of the game as things were heating up, Farias came over to Amione but quickly lost his temper and shoved him then also shoved Perea and throwing punches with one of the medics of Cruz Azul.
+He was banned for 2 games after this incident.

 NorthEast United

 On July 1, 2015, he signed as the manager of Indian Super League club NorthEast United FC.
 He took the bottom placed team to the 5th position finish in the league, despite injury to some of his key players at the start of the tournament.

 Bolivia

-He arrived in Bolivia in 2016 to manage The Strongest.
-Later he was appointed as caretaker coach of the team following Bolivia's failure to qualify for the 2018 FIFA World Cup.
-As a caretaker coach, he took an Asian tour, where he managed only one win over Myanmar 3–0, but also only suffered one minimal loss against Iran.
+César Farías arrived in Bolivia in 2016 to manage The Strongest of La Paz.
+Later he was appointed as caretaker coach of the team, following Bolivia's failure to qualify for the 2018 FIFA World Cup.
+As a caretaker coach, he went on an Asian tour, where he managed only one win over Myanmar 3–0, but also only suffered one minimal loss against Iran.
 After the tour, he returned to coach The Strongest.

-After 2019 Copa América, in which Bolivia had a disappointing campaign with three straight defeats, Cesar was officially appointed as coach of Bolivia, with a given task to help Bolivia to qualify for 2022 FIFA World Cup.
-He is in charge of the U-23 team as well.
+After the 2019 Copa América, in which Bolivia had a disappointing campaign (with three straight defeats), Farías was officially appointed as coach of Bolivia, tasked with helping Bolivia to qualify for the 2022 FIFA World Cup.
+Farías was in charge of the U-23 team as well.

-In his first major competition for Bolivia as coach, the 2020 CONMEBOL Pre-Olympic Tournament, the Bolivian team would have an outstanding performance in the tournament, including two shock wins over powerhouse Uruguay and Peru, but missed out on the place to the final round due to worse goal differences with the former.
+In his first major competition for Bolivia as coach, for the 2020 CONMEBOL Pre-Olympic Tournament, the Bolivian team would have an outstanding performance, including two shock wins over powerhouses Uruguay and Peru; however, Bolivia did not place in the final round due to ultimately losing to the Brasil team.